hoangduytranuk/blender_manual/blender_docs/manual/animation/constraints/relationship/action.rst

-The underlying idea of the *Action* constraint is very similar to the one behind the :doc:`Drivers </animation/drivers/index>`, except that the former uses a whole action (i.e. a bunch of F-Curves of the same type), while the latter controls a single F-curve of their "owner"...
+The underlying idea of the *Action* constraint is very similar to the one behind the :doc:`Drivers </animation/drivers/index>`, except that the former uses a whole action (i.e. multiple F-curves of the same type), while the latter controls a single F-curve of their "owner"...

 Note that even if the constraint accepts the *Mesh* action type, only the *Object*,